gVallverdu/xpsplot/README.md

 * read_XPS_data_long.ipynb contains details on the implementation
 * report.TXT files are the data file in vms format

+Hereafter two simple examples of xps data graphical representation are shown.
+They correspond to the `example.py` and `example2.py` script files.

 ## Example 1

-This is example.py file in order to plot a single XPS data file
+This is `example.py` file in order to plot a single XPS data file

 ```python
 import xpsplot